 Slice florets into ¼ inch slices.

-Thinly slice the onion and smash the garlic.
+Thinly slice the onion.

 Cook the onions and garlic for a couple of minutes to infuse the olive oil, then add the mound of cruciferous veggies.